President and Chief Operating Officer

-Prior to joining Eureka, Richey worked in various positions at EQT Corporation, including as Director of Gas Systems Control, Director of Construction, and Vice President of Land where she laid the foundation of the organization’s drilling and leasing program in the prolific Marcellus Shale.
-Richey began her career at Shell Oil Company and Texaco, holding various positions of increasing responsibility in exploration and production, as well as refining and marketing.
+Prior to joining Eureka, Melissa worked in various positions at EQT Corporation, including as Director of Gas Systems Control, Director of Construction, and Vice President of Land where she laid the foundation of the organization’s drilling and leasing program in the prolific Marcellus Shale.
+Melissa began her career at Shell Oil Company and Texaco, holding various positions of increasing responsibility in exploration and production, as well as refining and marketing.

-Richey earned a Bachelor of Science in petroleum engineering from West Virginia University and a Master of Business Administration from the University of Pittsburgh.
+Melissa earned a Bachelor of Science in petroleum engineering from West Virginia University and a Master of Business Administration from the University of Pittsburgh.

 Vice President and Controller

-King has over twenty years of experience in the oil and natural gas industry.
+Charlie has over 25 years of experience in the midstream and upstream oil and natural gas industry.
 He previously served as the controller for Western Gas Resources, Inc., a publicly traded company, and Marlin Midstream Partners, LLP, an MLP created during his tenure.

-In addition to his time as the controller, King worked in various roles at Anadarko Petroleum, Inc., including financial reporting and internal controls, and also spent five years as a consultant working with various companies in the energy sector.
+In addition to his time as the controller, Charlie worked in various roles at Anadarko Petroleum, Inc., including financial reporting and internal controls, and also spent five years as a consultant working with various companies in the midstream, E&P and oil refining sectors.
 While consulting, he assisted six companies to successfully complete initial public offerings, and advised on technical accounting issues, regulatory filings, audits, accounting policy, and internal controls.

 Vice President Operations